osg-htc/docs/docs/common/registration.md

 1. Make changes with the [GitHub file editor](https://help.github.com/articles/editing-files-in-your-repository/) using the [downtime template](https://github.com/opensciencegrid/topology/blob/master/template-downtime.yaml) as a reference.

-    !!! note
     Make sure that the formatting and indentation of the modified entry does not change.

 1. Submit your changes as a pull request, providing a descriptive commit message.
 For example: